Rated #1 Best Online Estate Agent

 Yopa solve this by offering a viewings package which passes all the management and conducting of viewings over to them so you don’t need to worry about it.
 This helps bridge the gap towards a more traditional estate agency service whilst still keeping the costs considerably lower.

-The Energy Performance Certificate is priced a little high, but you may not need this if your property has had one issued in the last 10 years.
+The Energy Performance Certificate is priced a little high, but, like us, you may not need this if your property has had one issued in the last 10 years.
 You can check if your property has a valid EPC at the EPC Register.

 How Selling With Yopa Works:

 So, what about the selling process?
 Unlike some online estate agents, you cannot instruct Yopa to sell your property until you have had them carry out a free valuation of your property for you.
 Therefore, the first step is always to book your free valuation through the Yopa website.